sf-wdi-19-20/w5_project_1/README.md

 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand:

-* **Authorization** Disallow users from CRUDing content in other user's profiles.
+* **Authorization** Disallow users from deleting content in other user's profiles.
 This means a user should not be able to delete a post (or other resource) if it is not theirs.
 * **Many-to-Many** Set up a many-to-many relationship like "tags" on posts.
 * **Search** Build a form that allows users to search for data based on keywords.
 * **Email** Send emails with express-mailer